 - BRFBW, MRFBW and TRFBW in single band operation; see clause 4.9.1.

-Beams to be tested: As the requirement is TRP the beam pattern(s) may be set up to optimise the TRP measurement procedure (see annex G) as long as the required TRP level is achieved.
+Beams to be tested: As the requirement is TRP the beam pattern(s) may be set up to optimise the TRP measurement procedure (see TS 38.141-2 [6], annex I) as long as the required TRP level is achieved.

 Power levels to be tested: